nyangweso-rodgers/computer-science-docs/04-VMs-vs-Containers/02-Containers/01-Docker/01-Docker-Commands/Readme.md

 ## `docker-compose down`

-- To reset the status of our project, we can simply run `down`, which will destroy everything with the exception of external volumes:
+- To reset the status of our project, we can simply run `down`, which will destroy everything with the **exception of external volumes**:
   ```sh
     #reset
     docker-compose down